Guide to loans

 Some lenders may give a better interest rate on a secured loan, especially if you're borrowing larger amounts.
 However, you should compare all types of loan from a range of lenders before taking one out.
 And think carefully about the risk of losing your home if you were unable to pay for any reason.

-RBS do not offer secured loans
+Royal Bank of Scotland do not offer secured loans

 Payday loans can be very expensive.
 If you're late in paying back the loan, further charges and interest will apply.